 - Has the relative ever been diagnosed with a polyposis syndrome (e.g., Familial Adenomatous Polyposis or Attenuated FAP)?

 - Has the relative ever had any extracolonic manifestations such as osteomas, sebaceous cysts, desmoid tumors, spots on their retina (CHRPE), extra teeth, etc.?

-- Is the relative willing to sign a release to share the relevant portion of his/her medical record?
+- Is the relative willing to share the relevant portion of his/her medical record?

-Developed through collaboration between the National Coalition for Health Professional Education in Genetics and the American Medical Association
+Originally developed through collaboration between the National Coalition for Health Professional Education in Genetics and the American Medical Association.